Koyambedu: Places of worship

-Major temples in the neighbourhood include Sri Kusalavapureesvarar/ Kurungaleeswarar Temple, Sri Vaigundavaasa Perumal Temple, Sri Vinayagar Temple, and Sri Saemathamman Temple.
+Major temples in the neighbourhood include Kurungaleeswarar Temple, Sri Vaigundavaasa Perumal Temple, Sri Vinayagar Temple, and Sri Saemathamman Temple.

 Koyambedu Wholesale Market Complex (KWMC)

 Koyambedu Wholesale Market Complex (KWMC), popularly known as the Koyambedu Market, is a wholesale fruit and vegetable market.
-Established in 1996, when the city's principal wholesale fruit and vegetable market in Kothawal Chavadi had to be closed.
+It was established in 1996, when the city's principal wholesale fruit and vegetable market in Kothawal Chavadi had to be closed.
 The market is one of the largest of its kind in Asia.

 In 2013, construction of an exclusive foodgrains market, the first such facility in the state, began at the market complex at a cost of ₹ 690.7 million.
 Constructed in an area of 14.41 acres, next to the existing wholesale vegetable market, it was to be opened by mid-2014.

 Koyambedu Roundtana

 Koyambedu Junction, otherwise known as the Koyambedu Roundabout, is an important road junction in Chennai.
 It is located north of the Chennai Mofussil Bus Terminus at the junction of the Inner Ring Road and the NH4.
 The junction is a part of the Golden Quadrilateral project taken up under the National Highways Development Project.